All Episodes

 Big deal.

-And now as promised back to the phones, or to the phones, because we haven't been there yet.
+And now as promised, back to the phones, or to the phones, because we haven't been there yet.

-No, I didn't think he had much to offer for my hard earned money.
+No, I didn't think he had much to offer for my hard-earned money.

-Well, it's uh he got roundly booed.
+Well, he got roundly booed.

 You know what he said when they booed him?

-Go ahead and boom me, man.
+Go ahead and boo me, man.

 I got your money, dude.